 We strolled up and down the streets, and stopped in a store once in while to warm up before venturing on.
 Main Street and the surrounding streets have retained their 18th century flavor.
 The houses and buildings are the same as they were 200 years ago.

 Little proprietor’s signs hung from local businesses as we walked.
-Cooperstown has gone to great lengths to retain it’s “old America” feel– no Times Square digital signage here!
+Cooperstown has gone to great lengths to retain it’s “old America” feel.

 As we walked and browsed, we noticed there is a big market for remanufactured items from the 30’s to the 60’s (old road and advertising signs, old bottles, soda caps, penny candy, lanterns, enamelware, etc).
 It is a little disconcerting to see things you remember from your childhood on shelves as “nostalgic” items.